fieryhenry/BCSFE-Python/README.md

 ## Main tutorial

-You no longer need a rooted device nor a rooted android emulator.

-Although if you want to get unbanned / fix the elsewhere error you will still need one.
-I recommend LDPlayer, Nox, or MEmu if needed.
-Bluestacks is also an option but is more difficult to root as it doesn't have a built in option.

----

 1. Install python (You'll need version 3.9 and up) <https://www.python.org/downloads/>

-2. Enter the command: `py -m pip install -U battle-cats-save-editor` into command prompt or another terminal to install the editor (**NOT the Windows Python app**).
+1. Enter the command: `pip install -U battle-cats-save-editor` into command prompt or another terminal to install the editor (**NOT the Windows Python app**).

+1. Enter the command: `py -m bcsfe` to run the editor.
 If that doesn't work then use `python3` or `python` instead of `py` in the command

-3. Enter the command: `py -m bcsfe` to run the editor.
-If that doesn't work then use `python3` or `python` instead of `py` in the command

-4. Look below for the tutorial that you need, or watch [here](https://www.youtube.com/watch?v=Kr6VaLTXOSY) for a video
+1. Look below for the tutorial or watch [here](https://www.youtube.com/watch?v=Kr6VaLTXOSY) for a video

-#### Using Transfer Codes

-If you don't have a rooted device or an emulator setup then do this:

-5. Go into the game and look in the top right of the screen and record / remember the game version

-6. Go into the in-game transfer system in `Settings-> Data Transfer` and click `Begin Data Transfer`
+1. Go into the in-game transfer system in `Settings-> Data Transfer` and click `Begin Data Transfer`

-7. In the editor use the option called `Download save data from the game using transfer and confirmation codes` (enter the corresponding number, not the name itself)
+1. In the editor use the option called `Download save file using transfer and confirmation code` (enter the corresponding number, not the name itself)

-8. Enter the game version that you are using, `en`=english, `kr`=korean, `ja`=japanese, `tw`=taiwan.

-9. Enter your transfer code
+1. Enter your transfer code

-10. Enter your confirmation code
+1. Enter your confirmation code

-11. Enter the game version that you recorded earlier in step 5.
-If you entered everything in correctly it should work and you should be able to select a place to put the save

-12. If you get a parsing error please join the [discord server](https://discord.gg/DvmMgvn5ZB) and report it in #bug-reports and / or dm me your save file (preferably <b>not</b> transfer codes)
+1. Select the country code that you are using, `en`=english, `kr`=korean, `jp`=japanese, `tw`=taiwan.

-13. Edit what you want
+1. Edit what you want

-14. Go into the `Save Management` option and select `Save changes and upload to game servers (get transfer and confirmation codes)`.
+1. Go into the `Save Management` option and select `Save changes and upload to game servers (get transfer and confirmation codes)`.
 It may take some time

-15. Enter those codes into the game's transfer system (click on `Resume Data Transfer`) (You may need to `Cancel Data Transfer` in-game before doing so)
+1. Enter those codes into the game's transfer system (click on `Resume Data Transfer`) (You may need to `Cancel Data Transfer` in-game before doing so)

-16. If you press play you may get a `The current Save Data is in violation` message, if so press ok and try again and it should go away, if it doesn't look at the tutorial below

-#### Using a rooted device
+### Using a rooted device

-If you can't upload your save data using the in-game system because your are banned or the `This save data is currently active elsewhere` message appears, you will need direct access to the save data:
+If you can't upload your save data using the in-game system you will need direct access to the save data or a copy of it.

-If you don't have a rooted device:

-5. You will need to get one of the emulators listed earlier, I recommend LD Player because I know that it works with this method.
-If you change the default install location, make sure to keep a note of it for it later

-   1. Enable `root permission` in the settings and under `ADB Debugging` select `Open local connection`.
-You will need to restart LD Player for the changes to work

-   2. Open the editor and select the option named `Use adb to pull the save from a rooted device` and enter your game version
+1. Open the editor and select the option named `Pull save file from device using adb` and enter your game version, or select the option named `Select save file from file` and select a copy of your save data

-6. If you get the option to add adb to your path, select enter `y`.

-7. The editor will look for adb in default install directories of common emulators and add it automatically

-8. If it fails, then you will need to either

-   1. Enter the path to your emulator's install directory, it might look like `C:\LDPlayer\LDPlayer4.0`

-   2. Download adb with from [here](https://dl.google.com/android/repository/platform-tools-latest-windows.zip).
-Extract the zip and copy the folder path (not adb.exe itself) into the editor

-9. Now rerun the editor and try the option again.
-If it still doesn't work you'll need to manually do it, using the tutorial below.

-10. If you get a parsing issue please join the [discord server](https://discord.gg/DvmMgvn5ZB) and report it in #bug-reports and / or dm me your save file (preferably not transfer codes)

-11. Edit what you want
+1. Edit what you want

-12. Go into save management and select an option to push save data to the game
+1. Go into save management and select an option to push save data to the game

-13. Enter the game and you should see changes
+1. Enter the game and you should see changes

-### Put adb in path

-To use the options in the editor to get and push your save data to the game, you will need to have adb in your path system environment variable.
-The editor will try to do this automatically, but it may not work.
-So do this if it doesn't (If you're not using windows look up how to do this):

-1. If you are using an emulator: Go to your emulator's install directory, if you're using LDPlayer it will most likely be in `C:/LDPlayer/LDPlayer4.0`.
-   Then find `adb` in that folder (other emulators might have it in the `bin` directory)

-2. If you aren't using an emulator [Download the Android SDK Platform Tools ZIP file for Windows](https://dl.google.com/android/repository/platform-tools-latest-windows.zip), and unzip it.

-3. Copy the path to the folder that you are in (not adb.exe itself)

-4. Then open the windows start menu and search: `edit the system environment variables` and press enter.

-5. Then click on the `Environment Variables` button.

-6. Then in the `System variables` box find the variable named `Path`, then click on the `edit` button.

-7. Then click `New` and paste the path into it.

-8. Click `Ok` then `Ok` again then `Ok` again.

-9. Relaunch powershell and maybe restart your whole pc, and try the command again.

-If this method is too difficult, just use a root file explorer instead
-    and manually get the files that you want.
-The path that you will need is: `/data/data/jp.co.ponos.battlecatsen/files/SAVE_DATA`

 ### How to fix "This save data is currently active elsewhere" or "The current Save Data is in violation"

-1. You will need to get access to save data so you will need a rooted device / emulator, so look at the first part of the `Using a rooted device` tutorial.

-2. Select the option in `Inquiry Code / Token` to `Fix elsewhere error / Unban account`
+1. Select the option in `Inquiry Code / Token` to `Fix elsewhere error / Unban account` or just upload the save data to the game servers again

-3. It may take some time but after, you should be able to choose one of the options in save management to push the save data to the game.
+1. It may take some time but after, you should be able to choose one of the options in save management to push the save data to the game.

-4. If you press play you may get a `The current Save Data is in violation` message, if so press ok and try again and it should go away, if it doesn't then either you've done something wrong or the process didn't work.
-You may need to follow the tutorial in the second part of the old help video [here](https://www.youtube.com/watch?v=xBnGR1A3A-U) (3:40) and use the `Old Fix elsewhere error / Unban account (needs 2 save files)` feature instead

-### How to unban an account

-You can get banned for editing in any amount of cat food, rare tickets, platinum tickets or legend tickets.

-The way you fix it is the same method as the elsewhere fix, so just follow that.

-##### How to prevent a ban in the future
+#### How to prevent a ban in the future

 - Instead of editing in platinum tickets use the `Platinum Shards` feature